fbpx

 Antithrombin Concentrates

-A person with AT deficiency may be given intravenous AT concentrates at times of increased risk for blood clots (surgery, delivery).
-AT concentrates may also be given when prophylaxis against blood clots with blood thinners cannot be safely used because of an increased risk for bleeding (neurosurgery).
-It is not well established which individuals with AT deficiency need to receive concentrates and which ones not.
+A person with AT deficiency may be given intravenous AT concentrates at times of increased risk for blood clots, including surgery and childbirth.
+AT concentrates may also be given when blood thinners are not a safe option because of an increased risk for bleeding.
+It is not well established which individuals with AT deficiency need to receive concentrates and which ones do not.
 No guidelines exist as to which patients with AT deficiency should receive antithrombin concentrate.
-Typically, treatment is given only (a) at times of increased risk for clotting, or (b) when the blood thinner heparin cannot be safely given because it would lead to an increased risk for bleeding.
-These situations are major surgery, major trauma, and delivery.
-Two types of antithrombin preparations (drugs) are available in the U.S.
+Typically, treatment is given only at times of increased risk for clotting, or when the blood thinner heparin cannot be safely given because it would lead to an increased risk for bleeding.
+These situations are major surgery, major trauma, and childbirth.
+Two types of antithrombin preparations (drugs) are available in the U.S.:

-(a) Human plasma-derived antithrombin (Thrombate III® in the U.S.; by Talecris Biopharmaceuticals; several other products in the rest of the world).
+1. Human plasma-derived antithrombin (Thrombate III in the U.S. by Grifols; several other products in the rest of the world).
 This is a highly purified, human, blood-derived antithrombin protein concentrate.
 It is prepared from the blood of tens of thousands of donors, similar to the preparation of clotting factor VIII for hemophilia patients.
 The blood of each individual donor is screened for hepatitis, HIV, and other viruses, such as parvovirus B-19.
 The part of the blood called plasma is then highly purified, resulting in an antithrombin concentrate.
-Any potentially contaminating viruses are inactivated and killed using one or more different methods, such as heat inactivation or special filtration techniques.
+Any potentially contaminating viruses are killed using one or more different methods, such as heat inactivation or special filtration techniques.

-(b) Antithrombin is also being produced by recombinant genetic technology (ATryn®; by Lundbeck Inc.).
-In this technique, the human antithrombin gene has been inserted into the living cells of goats, so that they produce high concentrations of human antithrombin in their milk.
+2. ATryn by EVO Biologics is a recombinant antithrombin product that is FDA approved in the U.S. for preventing thromboembolic events in patients with hereditary antithrombin deficiency during surgery or during childbirth.
+To make this product, the human antithrombin gene has been inserted into the living cells of goats so that they produce high concentrations of human antithrombin in their milk.
 The milk is then purified and the antithrombin concentrated.
 Goats are bred and kept on a security-protected specialized goat farm and are regularly monitored by veterinarians for their health.
 Similarly, the antithrombin derived from their milk is tested regularly for its safety.
-ATryn® was FDA approved in the U.S. in March 2009 and is available for clinical use.
+ATryn was FDA approved in the U.S. in March 2009 and is available for clinical use.

 Heparin Resistance